-Our "Building a better World' Sustainability Plan for the 2019-2022 period provides a single framework for the definition of our sustainability objectives and represents a tool to promote continuous improvement through performance analysis and monitoring.
-The plan outlines our systematic approach to the integration of sustainability goals into business processes.
-This is achieved by leveraging the shared responsibility and motivation of the production departments involved.
-By sharing it externally, the company's strategic direction can be conveyed to our stakeholders, thus strengthening our help to create"
+Our "Building a better World' Sustainability Plan for the 2019-2022 period provides a single framework for the definition of our sustainability objectives and represents a tool to facilitate continuous improvement through the analysis and monitoring of our performance.
+The plan represents our systematic approach to the integration of sustainability objectives into business processes by increasing the sense of shared responsibility and motivation of the production departments involved.
+Since it is shared externally, it communicates the company's strategic direction to our stakeholders, increasing our help to create"